sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-Dissecting_Hierarchial_RL.md

 ![alt text](https://sholtodouglas.github.io/images/hierarchial/workingcomparison.gif "Hierarchy vs Single Layer")

+On the left, subgoals in the full environment state are visualised - with the transparent pointmass visualising the subgoal.
+On the right, subgoals exclusively in the controllable dimensions of the environment are visulised - only the pointmass itself.

 ### Environment and Algorithm Details
 All models are trained with Soft Actor Critic and Hindsight experience replay for a fair comparison between hierarchial and nonhierarchial models.
 We only investigate two level hierarchies, as RPL found this sufficient for complex manipulation.

 ## Time Horizon

 How often should the higher level reset the subgoal which the lower level is trying to reach?
 If it is every timestep, then this eliminates the expected advantages of hierarchy, but if it is too infreqent, then the model may not adapt to new circumstances effectively or explore diversely enough within each trajectory.
 On this problem, a new subgoal every 5 timesteps appears to be ideal, learning 2-3x as fast as a nonhierarchial baseline.